The New Hampshire Afterschool Professional Development System:

 The Afterschool Credential serves as a visible achievement of an individual’s professionalism and commitment

 to the field.
-Individuals are encouraged to display his or her credential openly and proudly.
+Individuals are encouraged to display their credential proudly.

 Individuals may apply for more than one Credential as long as they meet the required guidelines.
-To learn more, click on the Guide to the Credential Lattices.
-If you are credentialed as a Master Professional Workshop Trainer, Faculty, or Allied Professional, you may become a trainer and track training presented through the NH Professional Registry.
-If credentialed as an Individual Mentor, Program Consultant, or Allied Professional, be available as a mentor, coach or consultant for afterschool professionals and programs.
+If you are credentialed as a Master Professional Workshop Trainer, Faculty, or Allied Professional, you may become a trainer for out of school time programs.
+If credentialed as a Master Professional Program Mentor or Allied Professional, you can become a mentor, coach, or consultant for out of school time professionals and programs.